 The slide door light on the Honda Odyssey comes ON to indicate a fault in the doors’ main or support areas.
-It is a sign of underlying issues which if not rectified soon could cause further damage.

-The door could fail in different areas but all the faults are relayed via one light.
-It is not a sign of one or two issues but a collection of faults-they just happen to affect one car component.
-It is up to you or your mechanic to delve deeper and find the actual pain points.
+The door could fail in different areas, but all the faults are relayed via one light.
+It is not a sign of one or two issues but a collection of faults-they happen to affect one car component.

 Immediate repair is recommended but not required.
 You can still drive your car and access it through the driver’s door but the light will wear your battery in a few days.